 The Religious Studies department works hard to engage students in some of life’s biggest questions such as ‘do we have a duty to look after the planet for future generations?’
 ‘What happens after death?’ and ‘Should capital punishment be reintroduced to the UK?’
-There will be opportunities for Students to produce pieces of art, drama and poetry, watch extracts from a wide range of film and television programmes and work independently and collaboratively to complete a wide range of tasks.
-We encourage students to develop their learning outside the classroom through independent homework tasks at KS3, such as being part of Plymouth-wide school events commemorating Holocaust Memorial Day, taking part in the national Spirited Arts competition and visiting Auschwitz.
+There will be opportunities for Students to produce pieces of art, complete creative writing tasks, watch extracts from a wide range of film and television programmes and work independently and collaboratively to complete a wide range of tasks designed to encourage critical thinking.
+We encourage students to develop their learning outside the classroom, such as being part of Plymouth-wide school events, commemorating Holocaust Memorial Day, taking part in the national Spirited Arts competition and visiting Auschwitz.

 In years 7 – 8: students explore beliefs from the six main world religions (Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism) concerning a wide variety of ethical and philosophical issues, including human rights and life after death before comparing them with their own.
 Students are introduced to the skills that they will need in order to become successful learners in Religious Studies.
 These two years are spent encouraging students to reflect on their own beliefs and opinions whilst challenging ideas that are being presented to them.